elenazavala/elenazavala/README.md

 I'm Elena, a senior compSci student.
 I enjoy igniting my creative side by turning science and technology into an art.

-I think that art is an essential investment in STEM and innovation, and I have always had a passion/interest for creative practices such as dance, the film industry, digital art, paintings and architecture.

-Crossovering these creative skills and passions with my love for technology, innovation, research and science is what I enjoy doing.
 I aim to be an exemplar of someone that is capable of merging the magic of computer science and technology with creative, beautiful and unique artistic productions.

+Crossovering my creative skills and passions with my love for technology, innovation, research and science is what I enjoy doing.
+I think that art is an essential investment in STEM and innovation, and I have always had a passion/interest for creative practices such as the film and video game industry, digital art, paintings, dance and architecture.

 - 🔭 " Sometimes science is more art than science ... "